sriherwebmaintenance/Sriher-Projects/wp-content/plugins/ultimate-addons-for-contact-form-7/readme.txt

 = What is Contact Form 7 =
 Contact Form 7 is a popular, and one of the oldest, WordPress plugin that enables users to create and manage multiple contact forms on their website.

-= Why do we need an addon plugin for Contact Form 7 = Addon plugins for Contact Form 7, like Ultimate Addons for Contact Form 7, enhance the core functionalities of Contact Form 7 by introducing additional features such as multi-step forms, address autocomplete, country dropdowns, range sliders, and more.
+= Why do we need a Contact form 7 add on plugin? = Addon plugins for Contact Form 7, like Ultimate Addons for Contact Form 7, enhance the core functionalities of wpcf7 by introducing additional features such as multi-step forms, address autocomplete, country dropdowns, range sliders, and more.
 These addons improve user experience, extend the form's capabilities, and integrate seamlessly with other services, making your forms more powerful and versatile.

 = How to create multi-step forms using Contact Form 7 = Discover how to break down your Contact Form 7 into manageable, sequential steps, improving user engagement.
 Watch our tutorial [here](https://www.youtube.com/watch?v=7Ucrx_ttGdM) and see a live demo [here](https://cf7addons.com/preview/contact-form-7-multi-step-forms/).

+= Do you have a contact form 7 multi step addon? = Yes!
+We offer a multi-step addon for both the free and pro versions.

 = How to add address autocomplete (Country, City, State, Zip Fields) to Contact Form 7 = Simplify user input and enhance accuracy with address autocomplete features.
 Learn more through our video [here](https://www.youtube.com/watch?v=MqAxH9IotZQ) and experience it live [here](https://cf7addons.com/preview/contact-form-7-autocomplete/).

-= How to add Country Dropdown Field in Contact form 7 = Easily incorporate a country dropdown into your forms for a streamlined user experience.
+= How to add Country Dropdown Field in Contact form 7 = Just install our country & phone field contact form 7 addon for a streamlined user experience.
 Instructional video available [here](https://www.youtube.com/watch?v=jT6Y-c3eXzk) and a live preview [here](https://cf7addons.com/preview/contact-form-7-country-dropdown/).

 = How to create Range Slider Fields in Contact Form 7 = Introduce dynamic range sliders for user-friendly input options.
 Check out our guide [here](https://www.youtube.com/watch?v=P8rvkbG5dM8) and see the feature in action [here](https://cf7addons.com/preview/contact-form-7-range-slider/).